01 of 05

 Pie Pastry - Top Crust

 Add the filling to the pie and roll the top crust out just as you did the bottom crust.
 Transfer the top crust to the filled pie plate and center it over the pie.
 Folding it over the rolling pin can be helpful if the crust seems too delicate to lift by hand.
-Crimp the edge as you like, using a lot or very little of the dough overhang.
-Trim excess.
+Bring the bottom and top crust edge together and crimp as desired, using a lot or very little of the dough overhang.
+Trim excess dough.

 05 of 05

 Pie Pastry - Glazed and Baked Double Crust Pie